-How to Properly Store a Stack of Empty Pallets
+How to Store Stacks of Empty Pallets

 Never stack pallets on their sides